tenzir/tenzir/CONTRIBUTING.md

 - Friends first: put friend declaration immediate after opening the class.

+- Put declarations (and/or definitions) of assignment operators right after the contrstructors, and all other operators at the bottom of the public section.

 - Use structs for state-less classes or when the API is the struct's state.

 - Prefer types with value semantics over reference semantics.